Samsung says new Galaxy phone to use its quad-core processor

-Samsung said it is sampling the chips to major handset makers as it seeks to expand its customer base from Apple Inc (AAPL.O) to its handset rivals such as Nokia NOK1V.HE , HTC and Motorola (MMI.N).
+Samsung said it is sampling the chips to major handset makers as it seeks to expand its customer base from Apple Inc to its handset rivals such as Nokia , HTC and Motorola.

 The South Korean firm is the world's top manufacturer of mobile application processors (AP), enjoying booming sales of Apple's iPhone and iPad as well as its own Galaxy line of smartphones and tablets.